-Parents and students participate in the DVS School Site Council, the DVS Parent Cohesion Team, and the DVS Student Cohesion team.
-Beginning in the 2021-2022 school year, parents and students are invited to attend weekly "office hours" meetings once per week in the evening with the site administrators, and parents and students are also invited to be a part of feedback panels during the winter professional development week.
+Parents and students participate in the DVS Parent Advisory Committee, the DVS Parent Advisory Council, and the DVS Student Cohesion team.
+Parents and students are invited to attend monthly "DVS Family Coffee" with the site administrators, parents, students, staff members, and professionals as guest speakers.